Ontaelio/DMdriverSTM32F1/README.md

 (*) SPI3 pins (if SPI3 is present) are used by other communication protocols by default.
 You'll need to turn these protocols off by yourself.
 I do not recommend using SPI3, if you really really need it you presumably know what you're doing and will be able to configure it accordingly.

-This library was tested with the Arduino IDE + STM32duino.
-It should work with other GCC-based IDEs, frameworks, toolchains, whatever, as it doesn't use any STM32duino/Maple specific port addressing; nor does it use the STM-approved approach.
 If you need to change something inside the library, check the #defines at the start of the DMdriverSTM32F1.cpp file and the comments in the init() function.